yaelarieli/Calculate-adiabatic-fraction-in-a-cloud/README.md

 ```
 python project.py INPUT_FILE [OPTIONS]
 ```
-Replace INPUT_FILE with the path to your netCDF file
+Replace INPUT_FILE with the path to your netCDF file.
+You can use the file in the folder called `data_for_AFcalc.nc`.

 ### Options
 `--CloudBase` or `-Zb`: Index of cloud base height.
 The default value set to 60.